 The EU Air Passenger Rights Regulation

-Who does the EU Regulation apply to?
+Who does the EC Regulation 261/2004 apply to?

 It doesn’t matter whether the passengers are

-- booked on a package holiday
+- Booked on a package holiday

-- using a low-cost airline
+- Using a low-cost airline

-- on a business trip or
+- On a business trip or

-- children (on a paid ticket) or
+- Children (on a paid ticket) or

-- flying on free or reduced tickets under customer loyalty or promotional programmes.
+- Flying on free or reduced tickets under customer loyalty or promotional programmes.